nanos/fedialgo_demo_app_foryoufeed/README.md

 * Try the demo [here](https://michelcrypt4d4mus.github.io/fedialgo_demo_app_foryoufeed/)!

-This repo contains a simple demo React application (a website, basically - one that if you follow the instructions in this document will be served to your usual browser from a webserver running on your local machine) for the (almost) pure javascript [`fedialgo`](https://github.com/michelcrypt4d4mus/fedialgo) package, a customizable algorithm for the federated social media platform [Mastodon](https://joinmastodon.org/) that can free you from the tyranny of Mastodon's reverse chronological order timeline.
+This repo contains a simple demo React application (a website, basically) for the (almost) pure javascript [`fedialgo`](https://github.com/michelcrypt4d4mus/fedialgo) package, a customizable algorithm for the federated social media platform [Mastodon](https://joinmastodon.org/) that can free you from the tyranny of Mastodon's reverse chronological order timeline.

 Each incoming toot in your recent timeline will be scored based on a variety of factors and resorted top to bottom based on what toots have the highest scores instead of just reverse chronological order.
 You can adjust in a very fine grained way how much weight you want to give to each of those factors in determining each toot's scores.
+There are also some easy to use presets, including reverting to the standard reverse chronological order.

 <p align="center">
     <img src="public/assets/Showcase.png" alt="Algorithm Weighting Sliders" width="600">